hivedb/docs/tutorials/favorite_books.md

 ## Getting the box

 Before we can even do anything with the box, we have to get it.
-We already opened the box when we initialized hive.
+We already opened the box when we initialized Hive.
 The great thing about Hive is that you can get boxes anywhere, you don't have to pass the box down from widget to widget.
 Just call `Hive.box()`.
 It's a synchronous method so no messy `async await` stuff.
 It reads all of the values from the box and puts them in memory so we can access them.

 ```dart
 class _MyAppState extends State<MyApp> {